 To avoid wasting your time, develop a schedule in mind and stick with it.
 For example, when starting your shift, look at your tasks for that day.
 Decide then on how long you’re going to spend on each one.
 Once you’ve accomplished this, stick with it and develop a habit from it.
 That way, you can ground yourself to a semblance of your old office setup.
 If it’s your first time working, it’ll give you a glimpse of working in an office.

 These are just a few of the skills you will need to become a great online photo editor.
-The skills I have mentioned are what allow you to function well while working at home.
+The skills I have mentioned are what allow you to function well in your online job.

 Though overlooked, they’re just as important as your actual work skills.
 Why?
 Because they allow you to work efficiently, despite your new work environment.
 Without them, you’ll struggle to utilize your work skills as you struggle to manage your time, adjust to the new work environment, trust, and communicate with your clients and team members.